Durba Banerjee

 Durba Banerjee was the first Indian woman commercial pilot.

 Early life

 As a child while growing up Banerjee liked planes and flying, becoming a pilot was her passion.
 She was the first woman of her times to break stereotypes and venture into this field.

 Career

-Banerjee started her aviation career flying a Aircraft with Air Survey India as a DC3 pilot in 1959.
+Banerjee started her aviation career flying an aircraft with Air Survey India as a DC3 pilot in 1959.

-She then joined Indian Airlines retiring in 1988.It is heard that when she first approached then Central Aviation Minister Humayun Kabir to apply as a commercial pilot he was reluctant and instead offered her the post of a flight attendant.

 She has to her credit the most flying hours with 9000 hrs.